- Classes taught in Spanish

 - One letter of recommendation

 - Statement of purpose

 - Course form

 - Oral interview to confirm Spanish language proficiency

-- Entry requirements: valid passport with supporting documents (more information provided post-acceptance)
+- Entry requirement: valid passport with proof of payment of reciprocity fee and supporting documents

 Dates & Fees

 TOTAL CREDIT HOURS